 Does eliminating carbs fix the problem or just avoid it?

-Health researcher, Matt Stone claims that avoiding sugar and starches to deal with insulin resistance is dodging around the problem rather than healing it, and that a long-term restrictive diet will only lead to more health issues down the road.
+Health researcher Matt Stone claims that avoiding sugar and starches to deal with insulin resistance is dodging around the problem rather than healing it, and that a long-term restrictive diet will only lead to more health issues down the road.

-Stone asserts that in order to truly correct insulin resistance, you must heal your metabolism; and in order to heal your metabolism, you CANNOT eliminate macro-nutrients (protein, fat OR carbohydrates).
+Stone asserts that in order to truly correct insulin resistance, you must heal your metabolism.
+And in order to heal your metabolism, you CANNOT eliminate macro-nutrients (protein, fat OR carbohydrates).
 He says:

 The root cause [of PCOS] is probably a quintuple combination of excessive polyunsaturated fat accumulation in your tissues (which is estrogenic), excessive consumption of xenoestogens (toxic chemical pollutants) and phytoestrogens – soy being the worst offender, oral contraceptive use, excessive stress and inflammation, and repeated attempts at weight loss through any of the popular approaches ranging from doing lots of “cardio” to calorie restriction. (source)